California Courts of Appeal: Second District

+History

+In 1905, the original three justices of the Second District were Presiding Justice Wheaton A. Gray and Associate Justices George Hugh Smith and Matthew Thompson Allen.

+The Second District was expanded with the addition of Division Two in 1918, followed by Division Three in 1941, Division Four in 1961, Division Five in 1966, Divisions Six and Seven in 1981, and Division Eight in 2000.

+The Second District lost most of its inland counties to the newly created Fourth District in 1929.

 Third District

 The California Court of Appeal for the Third District is one of the first three appellate districts created in 1904 and is located in Sacramento.
 Its jurisdiction is over the following counties: Alpine, Amador, Butte, Calaveras, Colusa, El Dorado, Glenn, Lassen, Modoc, Mono, Nevada, Placer, Plumas, Sacramento, San Joaquin, Shasta, Sierra, Siskiyou, Sutter, Tehama, Trinity, Yolo, and Yuba.
 It has 11 justices and is not divided into divisions.